rwxrob/zet/20220210064850/README.md

 It comes back to the Marvel Dr.  Strange comparison.
 The "ancient one" employed dark magic to fight for the greater good.
-We can use these proprietary technologies (when we have to) to work against the things about these propietary companies that we find to be truly evil.
+We can use these proprietary technologies (when we have to) to work against the things about these proprietary companies that we find to be truly evil.
 We are using their power against them to ultimately reform them or bring them down.
-It's a more nuisanced approach to the radicalism and clueless zealotry that defines more Linux fanatics (of which I definitely once was as a kid).
+It's a more nuanced approach to the radicalism and clueless zealotry that defines more Linux fanatics (of which I definitely once was as a kid).